andylokandy/byte/README.md

 A classical use case is I2C communication en/decoding.

 `Byte` provides two core traits `TryRead` and `TryWrite`.
-Types that implement these traits can be serialize into or deserialize from byte slices.
+Types that implement these traits can be serialized into or deserialized from byte slices.

 The library is meant to be simple, and it will always be.